Garden Bees

 Location: First United Methodist Church, 428 Kenwood Ave, Delmar.
 Location of gardening: at your home and that of others in your garden bee group! (**See more below.)

-Note: Additional time to be scheduled through mid-November with your small learning group to install a garden at both your home and at theirs.
-(Fall is an optimal time for planting perennials!)
+Note: Additional time to be scheduled any time October through mid-November with your small garden bee group to install a garden at both your home and at theirs.

 Participants will learn: